yumeone/ml_dl_nlp_road_map/deep_learning2/RNN/README.md

 output state:

 ![img.png](https://cdn.analyticsvidhya.com/wp-content/uploads/2017/12/06005750/outeq.png)

-First, it takes the x(0) from the sequence of input and then it outputs h(0) which together with x(1) is the input for the next step.
+First, it takes the x(t-1) from the sequence of input and then it outputs h(t-1) which together with x(t) is the input for the next step.
-So, the h(0) and x(1) is the input for the next step.
-Similarly, h(1) from the next is the input with x(2) for the next step and so on.
+So, the h(t-1) and x(t) is the input for the next step.
+Similarly, h(t) from the next is the input with x(t) for the next step and so on.
 This way, it keeps remembering the context while training.

 #### Advantages of an RNN